-Table 2 details the proximate and ultimate analysis of SWT hydro cars.
-The proximate analysis is an appraisal of the relative quantities of fixed carbon (FC), volatile matter (VM), and Ash, while the ultimate analysis evaluates the relative content of individual rudiments such as C, H, N, S, and O [34].
+3.4.
+Proximate and ultimate analysis.
+Table was detailed the proximate and ultimate analysis of SWT, hydrochars.
+The proximate analysis is an appraisal of the relative quantities of fixed carbon (FC) volatile matter (VM), and (Ash), while the ultimate analysis evaluates the relative content of individual rudiments such as C, H, N, S, and O [34].
 The results demonstrate that the SWT has low volatile metals (40.60%), low ash (25.2%), and a high carbon content (29.69%).
-Perhaps reactions in HTC processes, such as decarboxylation and dehydration, will occur quickly [35].
+Perhaps reactions in HTC processes, such as decarboxylation and dehydration, will occur in a short time [35].